Rays vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Schwarber has picked up at least one hit in two straight games.
-In his last five games he is hitting .227 with two doubles, two home runs, two walks and five RBI.
+- Schwarber has picked up at least one hit in three straight games.
+During his last five outings he is batting .238 with a double, two home runs, two walks and five RBI.

 Schwarber Recent Games